 It’s so easy to make your own homemade oat milk!

 - Don’t heat your oat milk.
 This homemade oat milk is great in tea or coffee or over cereal.
 However, it’s not great heated as it tends to get quite thick and clumpy when you heat it.
 So you can add it to hot drinks and that’s fine, but don’t heat it up before adding it to hot drinks.

-Keep it in the fridge where it will stay fresh for up to 5 days.
+Keep it stored in the fridge where it will stay fresh for up to 5 days.
 Shake it up before use as it tends to separate in the fridge, don’t worry this is normal, give it a good shake and enjoy.

 - How To Make Almond Milk

 - How To Make Cashew Milk

 Did you make this recipe?
 Be sure to leave a comment and rating below!

 Homemade Oat Milk